CBD is a wildly popular lifestyle addition that can be taken in a variety of ways – but does this amazing compound show up on a drug test?

 Does CBDfx Contain THC?

-A word of caution, however: Not all CBD companies take their legal duty to offer cannabidiol products with less than 0.3 percent THC as seriously as we do.
+A word of caution, however: Not all CBD companies respect their legal duty to offer cannabidiol products with less than 0.3 percent THC as we do.
 While we’ve already covered how recreational or medical marijuana shops might sell high-THC CBD products, it’s also worth noting that some general market CBD companies might be less than careful in limiting the THC concentrations in their products.
 Therefore, it’s always best to work with a company you know you can trust.